 One interesting feature is the number of free ATMs available to users.
 Chase has about 16,000 ATMs in its network, but Finn customers will be able to use 29,000 ATMs without incurring a fee.

-Two other noteworthy distinctions about Finn.
+There are two other noteworthy distinctions about Finn.
 First, you can’t write a check with the “checking account.”
 Users get a debit card, but physical checks are not part of the program.
 Second, account holders can’t get any help or services at physical Chase branches.
 Instead, they must call a dedicated help line or message with Chase representatives via the app.

 Wells Fargo’s Greenhouse

-What we do know is that Greenhouse offers two checking accounts, one earmarked for weekly spending and one for savings and bills.
+What we do know is that Greenhouse offers two checking accounts, one earmarked for daily spending and one for savings and bills.
 You can open either with a minimum deposit of $25, and neither earns interest.

 Users will have access to 13,000 Wells Fargo ATMs.
 Customers can use Wells’ branches and Greenhouse will have a dedicated team of phone bankers, too.